Fort Hood soldier suspected of multiple sexual assaults in jail - NewsBreak

 Fort Hood soldier suspected of multiple sexual assaults in jail

-FORT HOOD, Texas (KXAN) — A Fort Hood soldier is being held in jail, suspected of committing multiple sexual assaults at the U.S. Army installation.Confirmed: Ft.
-Hood will soon be Ft.
-Cavazos
+FORT HOOD, Texas (KXAN) — A Fort Hood soldier is being held in jail, suspected of committing multiple sexual assaults at the U.S. Army installation.US military seeks to address mental health

 The Department of the Army Criminal Investigation Division (CID) said the 29-year-old soldier, whose name was not released, was assigned to the 62nd Engineer Battalion, 36th Engineer Brigade.
 The soldier was detained earlier this month on Oct.
 2 after the alleged sexual assault of a fellow soldier.